megyuhe/smallvideo_privacypolicy/README.md

 Advertising policy：

 During your use of Small Video, we will display ads in the app in an appropriate amount.
 We ensure that ads (including third-party ads) are placed in the app to comply with the industry self-discipline guidance provided by the Digital Advertiser Alliance (DAA), including Facebook Audience Network native ads, etc.
-Links to third-party applications or websites
+Links to third-party applications or websites。

 This service may contain links to other websites.
 If you click on a third-party link, you will be directed to that site.
 Please note that these external sites are not operated by me.
 Therefore, I strongly recommend that you check the privacy policies of these sites.
 I have no control over the content, privacy policies or practices of any third-party website or service, and I am not responsible for it.
 Links to third-party applications or websites